Hendy/umbraco-look/README.md

 Once installed, by default Look will 'hook' into all Umbraco Examine indexers, augmenting each indexed item with its Guid key and Culture and fields to enable case-insensitive searches on Name and sorting by UpdateDate, as well as for the node type and its alias.

 This default indexing behaviour is so that the Look querying API can be used 'out of the box' without having to configure anything, however all behaviour can all be configured via static properties on the LookConfiguration class.
+(All classes for the API can be found in the Our.Umbraco.Look namespace)

 To configure a Look indexer, the Examine configuration files need to be updated: